httnn/react-native-simple-modal/README.md

 # react-native-simple-modal
 A simple JavaScript modal component for React Native.
+Works on both iOS and Android.

 ## Installation
 `npm install react-native-simple-modal --save`